MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-16190.md

 ### Controls

 These new controls make it easier to quickly build a great looking UI.
+They are only available in the SDK Preview Build.

 The [color picker control](../controls-and-patterns/color-picker.md) enables users to browse through and select colors.